 Synthesizer and Drum Programmer

-Randy Cohen has programmed more than 50 Broadway shows, including Kinky Boots, The Book of Mormon, In the Heights, Motown, Pippin, Rock of Ages, If/Then, Bring It On, Peter and the Starcatcher, American Idiot, Elf, Young Frankenstein and Grey Gardens.
+Has programmed more than 50 Broadway shows, including Kinky Boots, The Book of Mormon, In the Heights, Motown the Musical, Pippin, Rock of Ages, If/Then, Bring It On, Peter and the Starcatcher, American Idiot, Elf, Young Frankenstein, Grey Gardens.
 Keyboardist for “Sesame Street.”

 Associate Synthesizer Programmer

 Taylor J. Williams has had his work heard on Broadway and around the world in numerous productions including the 2016 revival of Falsettos, Disney’s Frozen, Hunchback of Notre Dame and The Lion King, Waitress, Anastasia, Monsoon Wedding, Dear Evan Hansen and The Prince of Egypt.
 In addition to being a part of the Grammy Award-winning cast album for Hamilton, he’s had the pleasure of contributing to albums for Heathers, Lightning Thief: The Percy Jackson Musical, SpongeBob SquarePants, Sunday in the Park With George with Jake Gyllenhaal, A New Brain with Jonathan Groff, and the world premiere recording of Alan Menken & Howard Ashman’s first musical God Bless You, Mr. Rosewater.
 Television projects include the 70th Annual TONY Awards and Grease: Live!
 In addition to traditional electronic instrument programming, Taylor has provided musical arrangements, soundscape and sample design, MIDI sequencing, and keyboard accompaniment for varied clients.